OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

     }
     ```

 1. To ensure that the add-in doesn't enter an infinite loop of calls to `getGraphData`, the add-in should keep track of how many times `getGraphData` has been called and be sure that is not called recursively called more than once.
 So, create a counter variable in a scope that is global to the `handleAADErrors` and `getGraphData` functions.
-A good place for global variables is just below the call of the `Office.onReady` method.
+A good place for global variables is just below the `Office.onReady` method call.

     ```javascript
     let retryGetAccessToken = 0;